seregero00/Art_Bible/docs/index.md

 ## Main Usage

-The Art Bible functions are:
+Within a project, art bibles have two main functions:
+- Memory Aid
+  - Reference to consult for details about the project
+  - Maintain consistency through all the production process
+  - Keep cohesion between all the members
 - Communication
   - Tell about how the game will look like (and the reasons behind it)
   - Help the art department understand the art direction
   - Allow new members to be up to date with the team
   - **Marketing!** (Always have something to show)
-- Memory Aid
-  - Reference to consult for details about the project
-  - Maintain consistency through all the production process
-  - Keep cohesion between all the members
-  -
-## What is an Art Bible?

 ## Content of an Art Bible

      - 1. Art Style